boonebgorges/buddypress-group-email-subscription/readme.txt

 = 3.5 =
 * Fixes bug so that user no longer gets an email for their own group activity update
-* Improved email content parsing, so that the URLs contained in links are not completed removed from the email
+* Improved email content parsing, so that the URLs contained in links are not completely removed from the email
 * Improved JavaScript and CSS asset loading, for better cache busting
 * Fixed bug that caused email footer to be repeated multiple times in certain cases
-* Better support for plugin whitelabeling/changed directory names
+* Better support for plugin white labelling & changed directory names
 * Improved compatibility with the WP Better Emails plugin
 * Update JS not to use deprecated jQuery.live()
 * Improved compatibility with BuddyPress 2.2